-The aim of this Module is to provide the student with the fundamental knowledge skills and practical understanding of the law of trusts and succession
+The aim of this Module is to provide the student with the fundamental knowledge, skills and practical understanding of the law of Succession and Trusts

 By the end of this module the student should be able to:

-2. Explain and apply the principles of law in relation to trusts and understand the uses of trusts in succession, family situations and how trust are used in commercial transactions
+2. Explain and apply the principles of law in relation to Trusts and understand the uses of trusts in succession, family situations and commercial transactions;

-3. Apply those skills by drafting wills, and other documents using technology as appropriate
+3. Apply those skills by drafting wills and other documents; and

 4. Demonstrate skills of comprehension, application of legal principle and reflection

 Succession in moveables and heritage; prior rights; legal rights; collation; order of succession re spouses, children, cohabitants, civil partners law reform

 2 Testate Succession

 Capacity and diminished capacity; execution and amendment of wills; uncertainty; revocation; subsequent births; transfer of heritage; classification of legacies; accretion; election; residue, division per capita and per stirpes; destinations-over; the unworthy heir; missing persons; common calamity; public policy considerations; and forfeiture